VictorPaschoalini/DS_SkillHighlight/README.md

 # DataSciencePortfolio
-A collection of data science projects to showcase my skills.
+A collection of data science projects (by skill used).

 Originally made in Kaggle (https://www.kaggle.com/victorpaschoalini).